|

 I remember you… I remember you as my brother… I remember everything

-sets of memories.
-And the one thing that is different is YOU."
+of memories.
+And the one thing that is different is YOU.”

 "Are you telling me that the Time War was MY fault?"
 The Doctor

 retorted angrily.
-"All those people….
-All those races…
+“All those people… all those races…

 not just our own…."